Application rules

 • In the exceptional case of there being no full complement of Polish ensembles (5 ensembles), the Qualification Committee is entitled to include ensembles which have not participated in the Festival in Rabka-Zdrój.

-• The ensembles are obliged, by the 31st March 2024, a carefully filled-in ONLINE APPLICATION FORM, which can be found at swietodziecigor.pl/formularz-polska, along with the materials specified in the form.
+• The ensembles are obliged to fill in, by the 31st March 2025, the ONLINE APPLICATION FORM, which can be found at swietodziecigor.pl/formularz-polska, describe, and enclose the materials specified in the form:

 • information about the ensemble (its history, repertoire, achievements),